silabs-alexandre/Zigbee-Network-Traces/README.md

 * Joining_InstallCode : To join a network with install-code
 * Joining_WellKnownKey : Join with the well-known key "ZigbeeAlliance09"

+Messaging :
+* Multicast_SwitchLight : Project to send multicast message to a specific Group

 ## 3. Structure of Projects
 You can see in all the projects the following structures :
 * Src : Source code files used for the project